What hardware does OpenELEC run on?

-As it's deisnged to be lightweight, OpenELEC won't put a strain on your systems resources like it's processor or memory - meaning you'll need less of them.
-With support for NVIDIA's ION platform, AMD's Fusion platform and Broadcom's Crystal HD chip, OpenELEC can support high definition content on machines with low-powered processors by offloading video content to supported graphics cards and decoders.
-This means you can build (or buy) small, silent machines to be effectively used as a media center.
+As it is designed to be lightweight, OpenELEC uses very little system resources for processor or memory.
+With support for Intel's HD Graphics, NVIDIA's GeForce & ION platform, AMD's Radeon & Fusion platform as well as Broadcom's Crystal HD chip, OpenELEC can support high definition content on machines with low-powered processors by offloading video content to the supported graphics cards and decoders.
+OpenELEC supports a wide range of graphics cards, making it possible to convert your new and not-so-new computers into full featured home theater systems.
+This means you can now build (or buy) small, silent, even fanless machines to be effectively used as your media center.

-If you don't have any suitable hardware or you'd just like to buy a pre-build system, look no further.
-We have a list of online shops who sell prebuilt systems and suitable hardware to run OpenELEC - just head over to the Buy A System page.
+If you don't have any suitable hardware or you'd just like to buy a pre-built system, look no further.
+We have a list of online shops, who sell prebuilt systems and suitable hardware to run OpenELEC - just head over to the Buy A System page.